ISGroup-Polimi/psd-camunda-material/startevent-message/README.md

 # Processes that starts after receiving the message

-This example refers to a simple process that, once deployes, starts when a message is sent to the orchestrator.
+This example refers to a simple process that, once deployed, starts when a message is sent to the orchestrator.

 The message should contain the correlationKey set for the correlation variable `orderid`